simonehagey/orbdot/docs/source/example_rv_trends.rst

      * Apparent orbital period derivative induced by the line-of-sight acceleration: dP/dt = 7.21E+00 ms/yr

 The following table shows that these lower limits are compatible with the findings of :cite:author:`Knutson2014`.
+The :cite:author:`Bonomo2017` study did not report these constraints, instead citing :cite:author:`Knutson2014` and noting that their best-fit parameters agree.
 It is important to note that upper limits cannot be obtained from radial velocity data alone, and that :cite:author:`Knutson2014` performed additional analyses of AO imaging for this purpose.

 .. list-table::
    :header-rows: 1